matemagyari/reference-ddd-blackjack/README.txt

 * e.g. the assemblers serializing/deserializing Domain objects, IDGenerationStrategy

 ACLs:
-ACLs are implemented in the form of Adapters.
-Driven Adapters are implemented by Camel routes and JAX-RS, Driving Adapters by various technologies.
+* ACLs contains the Adapters and the assemblers that translate data between the layers.
+Driven Adapters are implemented by Camel routes and JAX-RS, Driving Adapters by various technologies (Mongo, Hazelcast, ...).

 Domain events:
 * inner domain events - events consumed by the Domain: e.g. TableIsFullEvent